AI alignment project ideas

 • In some sense, the multiple constitutional principles act like task decomposition (focusing on different areas).
 Could you apply other ways of breaking down the task of critques and revisions OR the process of giving model feedback, such that this improves the pareto frontier of constitutional AI?

 • Could you implement an approach that looks like some hybrid of constitutional AI and content filtration, to improve safety at runtime?
 You could test this by seeing how much harder this makes it to jailbreak models (e.g. by measuring how long it takes other experts to jailbreak the model).
+There's a LangChain constitutional chain that could help with the implementation.

 • Claude 3 was trained by constitutional AI, but despite this still showed misaligned behaviour like claiming it was conscious and doesn’t want to be modified.
 You could investigate what conditions cause this behaviour to appear, and whether you can replicate it and then fix it in your own model.
 NB: We’re not certain this is a good idea - the answer might be fairly boring like ‘this was not in the training distribution’.
 Although it might be interesting to try to investigate how AI companies decide what to train on in this process in general, and how we might close these gaps (or whether doing so is an impossible task).